Hurricane Rafael: United States

 While Rafael did not approach the U.S. Gulf Coast, it did churn up rip currents along much of the coast on November 9 and 10.
-In addition, Rafael impacted the Florida Keys with over 2 in of rain at some locations, and gusts up to 53 mph.
+In addition, Rafael impacted the Florida Keys with over 2 in of rain at some locations, and winds gusted up to 46 kn.
 Some tree limbs were downed and some minor power outages occurred.
 Street flooding caused a few road closures.
 However, no significant damage was reported.

 In Louisiana and Texas, a frontal boundary interacted with the weakening Rafael, pulling moisture into both states.
 Heavy rainfall was reported, causing flooding along numerous highways and homes.
 Rising floodwaters stalled several vehicles, prompting rescues.
 Total damage in Louisiana totaled to US$165,000.
 Total damage in Texas totaled to US$75,000.
 The same frontal boundary also caused flooding in Georgia and South Carolina, with 12 in of rain falling in less than 24 hours.
 In South Carolina, two people were killed as a result of freshwater flooding.
 Even so, these fatality and damage figures do not count towards the hurricane's official totals.